kvnnap/CandelaDXR/README.md

 ### Light Tracer

 A light tracer.
+There are three variants of the light tracer.
+LightTracingShader, LightTracingOptimisedShader and LightTracingImportanceShader.

 - Name - Required
 - Sampler - Used to set a seed (for predictable debugging)
 - LightSamples - `Vector2` - Size of the samples per frame
-- Components - There are three variants of the light tracer.
-Normal, Optimised and Importance.
-These are all enabled by default so that during rendering one can switch from one to the other.
-However, sometimes it is beneficial to turn a component off.
-Components is an object with the key as the component name, and the value being a bool signifying wether the component will load at all.
+- LightTracingShader - The normal light tracer component settings (only Load here)
+- LightTracingOptimisedShader - This light tracer component gives priority to specular items according to the casutics ratio (Load and CausticsRatio from 0 to 1)
+- LightTracingImportanceShader - A light tracer component using imporance map.
+Accepts metric.
+0 for Distance, 1 for Distance + Camera and 2 for Distance + Camera + RT.
+And a filter size (blurring) for the importance map.
+- ActiveShaderIndex - If all shader components are loaded, 0 is LightTracingShader, 1 is LightTracingOptimisedShader and 2 is LightTracingImportanceShader
 - SeparateCaustics - Default is false.
 If set to true will save caustics in their own buffer.
 The denoiser is needed for caustics to be remerged.
 - CausticsBlurSize - Blurs the caustics buffer.
 Default is 17.
 Set to 1 if unaltered caustics are needed